Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: A stochastic proximal point algorithm

+Similarly, we get a corollary for saddle point problems but we do not spell this out in detail here.

 As a last result, we briefly discuss an additional assumption on $A$ that allows us to derive fast rates of convergence.
-Concretely, assume the following uniform boundedness property for the second moments of the Yosida approximates along the iteration: There is a $\sigma>0$ such that
+Concretely, assume the following uniform boundedness property for the second moments of the Yosida approximates along the iteration:

-for all $n\in\mathbb{N}$.
 This is a special case of a general uniform boundedness assumption of second moments of \emph{arbitrary} selections from the random field $A$.
-In that way, assumption \eqref{A4} is akin to the uniform boundedness assumptions for second moments of subgradient selections as considered over linear spaces, e.g., in \cite{AsiDuchi2019,EisenmannStillfjordWilliamson2022}.
+In that way, assumption \eqref{A4} is akin to the uniform boundedness assumptions for second moments of subdifferential selections as considered over linear spaces, e.g., in \cite{AsiDuchi2019,EisenmannStillfjordWilliamson2022}.
 In that context, we can derive the following fast nonasymptotic guarantees:

 \begin{theorem} In the context of Theorem \ref{thm:main}, assume \eqref{A4}.
 Then for $\lambda_{n}:=1/\underline{\alpha}(n+2)$, it holds that